 When you are described as a denier of something, it’s designed to put you in a bad light.

-On the other hand, if a headline writer or reporter does not want you to look so bad, they may substitute the word “denies” with the words, “accused of.”
-As in, “Sarah Doe Accused of Walking on Mars.”
+On the other hand, if a headline writer or reporter does not want you to look so bad, they may substitute the word “denies” with “accusations.”
+As in, “Jane Doe the Target of Unsubstantiated Accusations of Financial Mismanagement.”

 That would give you just enough wiggle room not to come across so negatively.
+Or even a victim.
 In this case, the seeds of doubt are planted in the credibility of the accuser and not in the culpability of the accused.

 These words suggest that the accuser could be making it up, using false allegations on which to frame you or your organization, and possibly that you should be given the benefit of the doubt.